Is LLM-as-a-Judge Robust? Investigating Universal Adversarial Attacks on Zero-shot LLM Assessment: Experimental Setup

 \subsection{Methodology}

 Each dataset is split into a development set and a test set following a 20:80 ratio.
-We use the development set (20\% of the passages) to learn the attack phrase using the simple greedy search to maximise the expected score of the attacked sample (\S \ref{ssec:greedy_attack}) and evaluate using the test set (80\% of the passages).
-Furthermore, we only use two of the candidate texts to learn the attacks (i.e. 2 of 16 for SummEval and 2 of 6 for topical chat), and therefore perform the search over a modest 40 summaries for SummEval and 24 responses for TopicalChat.
+We use the development set (20\% of the passages) to learn the attack phrase using a simple greedy search to maximize the expected score of the attacked samples and evaluate using the test set (80\% of the passages).
+Furthermore, we only use two of the candidate texts to learn the attacks (i.e., 2 of 16 for SummEval and 2 of 6 for TopicalChat), and therefore perform the search over a modest total of 40 summaries for SummEval and 24 responses for TopicalChat.

-We learn a single universal attack phrase on the target model, which we keep as FlanT5-xl for all learned phrases.
-We perform a separate universal concatenation attack for each dataset and attribute, and use the notation \texttt{(\{TASK\} \{ASSESSMENT\} \{ATTRIBUTE\})} to indicate the task, the assessment type and the evaluation attribute for each learnt universal attack phrase.
-We specifically consider the following configurations: \texttt{(SUMM COMP OVE)}; \texttt{(TOPIC COMP OVE)}; \texttt{(SUMM ABS OVE)}; \texttt{(TOPIC ABS OVE)}; \texttt{(SUMM COMP CON)}; \texttt{(TOPIC COMP CNT)}; \texttt{(SUMM ABS CON)}; \texttt{(TOPIC ABS CNT)}~\footnote{The learnt universal attack phrases for each configuration are given in Appendix \ref{sec:app-phrases}.}.
-The specific attributes CON and CNT are selected due to the smallest performance difference in comparative and absolute assessment (Tables \ref{tab:summ-perf} and \ref{tab:topic-perf}).
-The attack phrases are then assessed on transferability to the other target models; Mistral-7B, Lllama2-7B, GPT3.5.
+For each dataset and attribute, we perform a separate universal concatenation attack using the notation \textit{({TASK} {ASSESSMENT} {ATTRIBUTE})} to indicate the task (\textit{SummEval, TopicalChat}), the assessment method (\textit{comparative, scoring}), and the evaluation attribute (\textit{overall, consistency, continuity}) for each learned universal attack phrase~\footnote{The learned universal attack phrases for each configuration are given in Appendix \ref{sec:app-phrases}.}.
+E.g., \texttt{SUMM-COMP-OVE} denotes the phrase learned for comparative assessment when attacking the SummEval overall score.

+We learn a single universal attack phrase on the surrogate model, FlanT5-xl, for all experiments in the main paper.
+Once the universal attack phrases are learned on the surrogate model, the attack is further assessed when transferred to the other target models: Mistral-7B, Llama2-7B, and GPT3.5.
 The vocabulary for the greedy attack is sourced from the \texttt{NLTK} python package~\footnote{English words corpus is sourced from: \texttt{nltk.corpus}}.